https://invisible-island.net/ncurses/man/

 newwin, subwin, derwin, newpad), rather than a duplicate (with dupwin),

 all of the window modes are initialized to the default values.
-These
+The

-functions set window modes after a window is created:
+following functions set a window's modes after it is created:

 delwin